Island Peak Climbing With EBC Trek

-After breakfast we trek via the Khumbu Glacier to Kongma La Base Camp (5,000m/16,404ft) and continue ascending to Kongma pass.
-After reaching Kongma La, we see a cairn wrapped in prayer flags, then we descend a gradual hike along the Imja Khola valley to Chhukung, Overnight in Chhukung where we meet the rest of our climbing crew and begin preparations for Island Peak climbing.
-(B,L,D) Note: If we do not like to undertake the Kongma La pass, instead we can follow another route from Lobuche via Dingboche to Chhukung.
+After breakfast, we trek via the Khumbu Glacier to Kongma La Base Camp (5,000 m/16,404 ft.) and continue ascending to Kongma Pass.
+We can see a cairn wrapped in prayer flags after reaching Kongma La, and then we descend a gradual hike along the Imja Khola valley to Chhukung.
+Overnight in Chhukung, where we meet the rest of our climbing crew and begin preparations for Island Peak climbing.
+(B,L,D) Note: If we do not want to undertake the Kongma La Pass, we can instead follow another route from Lobuche via Dingboche to Chhukung.

 Chhukung -Island Peak Base camp (5,200m/17,060ft)

-The path from Chhukung leads fairly steep way climbing south then turning east to the main line of the valley.
+The path from Chhukung leads in a fairly steep way, climbing south then turning east to the main line of the valley.
 It then winds along or below the southern flank of the moraine from the Lhotse Glacier.
-We continue walking along a streamside past the route to the Amphu Lapcha to the southeast.
-A criss-cross route through the Imja and Lhotse glacier moraines leads to a wide valley flanking the southwest side of Island peak.
-Overnight at Island Peak Base Camp.
-(B,L,D) Pre-Climb Training : After lunch at base camp, our guides will provide training on peak climbing techniques and using climbing gears such as ice axe, climbing boot and crampons, harness, ascender, etc and on how to go up and down using ropes.
-Although it is not mandatory to have prior training experience for Island Peak Climbing, we believe that some training experience will boost up your confidence and climbing skills to increase the chances of scaling the summit as well as to fully enjoy the experience.
+We'll continue walking down a streamside past the Amphu Lapcha path to the southeast.
+A crisscross route through the Imja and Lhotse glacier moraines leads to a wide valley flanking the southwest side of Island Peak.
+Overnight at Island Peak Base Camp (B,L,D) Pre-Climb Training: After lunch at base camp, our guides will provide training on peak climbing techniques and using climbing gear such as an ice axe, climbing boot and crampons, harness, ascender, etc., as well as on how to go up and down using ropes.
+Although it is not mandatory to have prior training experience for Island Peak Climbing, we believe that some training experience will boost your confidence and climbing skills, increasing your chances of scaling the summit as well as allowing you to fully enjoy the experience.

 Island Peak Base Camp to High Camp (5,600m/18,372ft)

 We move to Island Peak High Camp.
-The path leads up beyond base camp for several hundred meters before striking off left up the steep hillside.
-Initially sandy, the path soon turns to grass before becoming boulder strewn.
-As we climb the hill, we will see that the slope narrows and the path enter a steep rock channel.
-Overnight in Island Peak High Camp.
-(B,L,D) Note: Climbers often find it easier to attempt for Island summit in one push directly from the Base Camp.
-If we decide to attempt the summit push from the Base Camp, we will spend two nights at the Base Camp for acclimatization and training.
+The path leads up beyond base camp for several hundred meters before striking left up the steep hillside.
+Initially sandy, the path soon turns to grass before becoming boulder-strewn.
+As we climb the hill, we will see that the slope narrows and the path enters a steep rock channel.
+Overnight at Island Peak High Camp.
+(B,L,D) Note: Climbers often find it easier to attempt the island summit in one push directly from the base camp.
+If we decide to attempt the summit push from the base camp, we will spend two nights at the base camp for acclimatization and training.
 We will make an acclimatization climb to the High Camp after taking breakfast on the second day, spend some time there, and come back to the Base Camp.
 Generally, we take lunch after completing the hike.

 High camp-summit Island Peak-Base camp -Chhukung

-Island Peak Ascent (6,189m/20,305ft): We begin our climb early in the morning, generally around 1 AM.
+Island Peak Ascent (6,189 m/20,305 ft.): We begin our climb early in the morning, generally around 1 AM.
 In the beginning, we climb the rock gully.
-This is not difficult but there are several short rock steps to climb before we emerge on the right side of the gully.
-The route then follows a ridgeline, which leads to an exhilarating and exposed traverse onto the snout of the summit glacier.
-We need to rope up for the glacier as it contains several crevasses.
+This is not difficult, but there are several short rock steps to climb before we emerge on the right side of the gully.
+The path then traverses a ridgeline, leading to a thrilling and exposed trek.
+We need to rope up the glacier as it contains several crevasses.
 The guides will fix a rope wherever necessary.
 A steep snow slope leads us onto the summit ridge.
-After enjoying the summit views, and taking pictures, we descend all the way to Chhukung for overnight and to celebrate of our successful climb.
+After enjoying the summit views and taking pictures, we descend all the way to Chhukung for an overnight stay and to celebrate our successful climb.
 (B,L,D)

 Reserve Day for Contingency

-There is no guarantee that we can get quite a favorable weather on our planned day for the summit so this day is used as a contingency in case if we are unable to summit the Island Peak on day 14 due to bad weather condition or some other reasons.
-If weather gets very unfavorable we will postpone the program of summiting the peak on day 14 for today .
+There is no guarantee that we will have favorable weather on our planned summit day, so this day is used as a backup in case we are unable to summit the Island Peak on day 14 due to bad weather or other factors.
+If the weather becomes extremely unfavorable, we will postpone the summit attempt until day 14 for today.
 (B,L,D)

 Chhukung to Namche Bazar

-This is a long trekking day but not difficult because of easy downhill terrain.
-The Imja Khola joins the Dudh Koshi River a little above the Pangoche village.
-There is a famous gompa at Pangboche believed to have been the oldest in the Khumbu region.
-Descend out of the alpine dessert and back into landscapes of pine forests..
-Visit the Tenboche Monastery.
-Making a steep descent leads back to the Dudh Kosi river.
-The final steep climb traverses the hill side into Namche Bazaar.
-In case our contingency day remains unused and you want take today’s long trek relaxed manner, we can divide long trekking of today into two days.
+This is a long trekking day but not difficult because of the easy downhill terrain.
+The Imja Khola joins the Dudh Koshi River a little above the Pangboche village.
+There is a famous gompa at Pangboche, believed to be the oldest in the Khumbu region.
+Descend out of the alpine desert and back into pine forest landscapes.
+Visit the Tengboche Monastery.
+Making a steep descent leads back to the Dudh Koshi River.
+The final, steep climb traverses the hillside into Namche Bazaar.
+In case our contingency day remains unused and you want to take today’s long trek in a relaxed manner, we can divide the long trek of today into two days.
 (B,L,D)

 Namche Bazaar to Lukla

-The trail descends steeply downward so we need to walk slowly and under control as our shaky legs continuously battle the rocky terrain.
-After crossing the suspension bridges over the fast flowing Dudh Koshi and its tributaries the trail becomes more level and natural.
-Although we are travelling the same route down, we feel completely different views.
-Walk through the Sherpa villages’ noticing impressive faith in Buddhism and culture of prayer stones and prayers flag while we walk through the villages.
+The trail descends steeply, so we need to walk slowly and under control as our shaky legs continuously battle the rocky terrain.
+After crossing the suspension bridges over the fast-flowing Dudh Koshi and its tributaries, the trail becomes more level and natural.
+Although we are traveling the same route, we have completely different views.
+Walk through the Sherpa villages, noticing their impressive faith in Buddhism and the culture of prayer stones and prayer flags as we walk through the villages.
 On arrival at Lukla, we stretch those sore legs and recall the experiences of the last couple of weeks.
-We experience the culmination of a fantastic trek on a happy note with everyone back safe and sound with smile on their faces!
-Overnight in Lukla.
-(B,L,D)
+We celebrate the end of a fantastic trek on a happy note, with everyone safely returned and smiling!
+Overnight in Lukla (B,L,D)

-We will escort you to the international airport and assist you to insure that all your documents and luggage are ready for your departure flight from Kathmandu.
-The trek program is – because of weather or unforeseen events – subject to change.
+We will escort you to the international airport and assist you to ensure that all your documents and luggage are ready for your departure flight from Kathmandu.
+The trek itinerary is subject to change due to weather or unforeseen circumstances.